phcompeau/biological_modeling_course/_pages/prologue/prologue_turing_cellblender.md

  nav: "prologue"
 ---

 Load the `CellBlender_Tutorial_Template.blend` file that you generated in the [Random Walk Tutorial](tutorial-random-walk).
-You may also download the complete file here:<a href="https://github.com/phcompeau/biological_modeling_course/blob/master/tutorials/CellBlender_Tutorial_Template.blend" download="CellBlender_Tutorial_Template.blend">Blend File</a>.
+You may also download the complete file here: <a href="https://github.com/phcompeau/biological_modeling_course/blob/master/tutorials/CellBlender_Tutorial_Template.blend" download="CellBlender_Tutorial_Template.blend">Blend File</a>.
 Save this file as a new file named `turing_pattern.blend`.
+The completed tutorial is also available here: <a href="https://github.com/phcompeau/biological_modeling_course/blob/master/tutorials/turing_pattern.blend" download="turing_pattern.blend">Blend File</a>.

 We will first visit `CellBlender > Molecules` and create the *B* molecules, as shown in the screenshot below.